Key support actions

 - Deadlines in advance and clearly described academic tasks

 - Provide legible written feedback, including good points and aspects requiring further development.
 This is useful to the student as it avoids the need to record feedback while discussing it and provides a helpful reference.

 - Firm management of group discussions to manage any difficult conversations.
 This helps to reduce any anxiety felt by the student about taking part.

 These are adjustments which should be available to autistic students, although may not be relevant to all.

 - Extended loan period for books, to enable management of stress and to mitigate organisational difficulties

 - Access to mentoring and study skills support, to enable good planning and efficient working, and to manage any difficulties as they arise

 - Additional preparation and support for field work, presentations and years abroad, to minimise stress

 - Additional preparation and support for group work so that the social interactions involved do not overwhelm the learning activities involved in the task

-- Regular meetings with Tutor/DoS, to keep everyone informed of issues and agreed support strategies
+- Regular meetings with Tutor or Director of Study, to keep everyone informed of issues and agreed support strategies

 - Implementation of strategies to minimise impact of sensory sensitivities